-The parathyroid glands are small endocrine glands located in the anterior neck.
+The parathyroid glands are endocrine glands located in the anterior neck.

-- Inferior parathyroid glands – Derived embryologically from the third pharyngeal pouch.
+- Inferior parathyroid glands (x2) – derived from the third pharyngeal pouch.
 Although inconsistent in location between individuals, the inferior parathyroid glands are usually found near the inferior poles of the thyroid gland.

-Clinical Relevance: Surgical Damage to Parathyroid Glands
+Clinical Relevance: Parathyroid Glands and Hypocalcaemia

-The inconsistency in location of the parathyroid glands between individuals increases their risk of being damaged or removed inadvertently during neck surgery (i.e. thyroidectomy).
+Due to their location on the posterior aspect of thyroid gland, the parathyroid glands are at a high risk of being damaged or removed inadvertently during thyroid surgery.

 This can result in an acute drop in serum calcium – hypocalcaemia.
 Clinical features include tetany, muscle cramps and paraesthesia of the fingers, toes, and mouth.